kubeshop/botkube/README.md

 <img src="./docs/assets/icons/stack-line.svg" width="13%" align="right"/>

-### Supports Custom Resources
+### Monitor any Kubernetes resource

-BotKube can monitor literally any Kubernetes resource including Custom Resource.
-This enables you to configure alerts on events like - certificate issue if you use [cert-manager](https://cert-manager.io/) or backup failure in case you use backup tools like Velero or Kanister.
+BotKube supports literally any Kubernetes resource, including Custom Resources.
+For example, if you use [`cert-manager`](https://cert-manager.io/), you can get alerted about certificate issue, or backup failure in case you use backup tools like [Velero](https://velero.io/) or [Kanister](https://kanister.io/).

 <br /><br />

 <img src="./docs/assets/icons/bug-line.svg" width="12%" align="left"/>

-### Debug Anywhere, Anytime
+### Debug anywhere, anytime

-With `@BotKube` you can monitor and debug Kubernetes deployments from anywhere.
-You can use e.g. Slack mobile app and get crucial information.
+Using BotKube you can debug your apps deployed on Kubernetes from anywhere.
+To extract crucial information from the cluster, you can even use mobile communicator apps, like Slack.
 The entire team can see what steps have already been taken and avoid duplicated work.

 <br /><br />